AzureAiDevs/hub/website/2023-aia/2023-04-24-mlops-accelerator/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'ml-developers', 'azure-mlops']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day22.png
 description: "🏭Welcome to day 22 of #30DaysOfAzureAI.
-Accelerating MLOps with the v2 Solution Accelerator https://azureaidevs.github.io/hub/2023-aia/day22"
+We're taking MLOps to the next level with the v2 Solution Accelerator! 🤖 Learn how to supercharge your machine learning workflows with a simplified, customizable enterprise-ready approach."
 ---

 import Social from '@site/src/components/social';